dpritchard/web-takiwa-org-nz/index.md

-# takiwa.org.nz

 The old takiwa.org.nz site is gone, but the project continues.

-Perhaps the most useful pages on the old site was [the reports][rpts], which are [still available here][rpts].
+Perhaps the most useful page on the old site was [the reports][rpts], which are [still available here][rpts].

-Development continues internally within the Te Rūnanga o Ngāi Tahu Mahinga Kai Monitoring team.
+Work on this project continues internally within the Te Rūnanga o Ngāi Tahu Mahinga Kai Monitoring team.

 ## Publicly Available Information / Tools